The Burst cordless water flosser really is one of the best options available today. It definitely challenges the market leading brand, Waterpik.

 Perio is designed for those with sensitivity.
 It has a soft silicone tip to the nozzle.
 This is designed to help massage the gums and reach into the pockets between the teeth and gums.
 It will also clean in crevices and other problem areas.
 Pulse mode is best matched to this tip, but of course, you can use any mode.

 The Ortho tip is designed for those with braces and other dental work.
-There are a cluster of bristles at the tip.
+There is a cluster of bristles at the tip.
 These help sweep around fittings such as brace attachments.
 It is also suited to those with bridges and implants.
 It is ideally paired with the turbo mode.

 Each of the nozzles clips into the top of the water flosser and lock in place.
 You need to press the button on the top of the unit to unclip the tip.